Theft, Major Fraud, Shoplifting, Credit Card Fraud

 Breach of Trust: Involves a breach of trust in a relationship.
 Examples include an employee stealing from an employer or a person on government assistance defrauding the government.

-In the day and age of advanced computer technologies and Internet banking, defending a white collar crime requires an electronically literate defence attorney who is adept at maneuvering around computers and complex electronic databases.
+In the day and age of advanced computer technologies and Internet banking, defending a white collar crime requires an electronically literate defence attorney who is adept at navigating computers and complex electronic databases.

-David G. Bayliss is a Toronto lawyer with extensive experience using computers and navigating hard drives in order to fully understand the nature of his clients’ charges and the information available to the prosecution.
-He brings more than 28 years of experience to his defence work, and he is dedicated to achieving the most favourable results possible in every case.
+David G. Bayliss is a Toronto lawyer with extensive digital know-how and experience enabling him to fully understand the nature of his clients’ charges and the information available to the prosecution.
+He brings more than 30 years of experience to his defence work, and he is dedicated to achieving the most favourable results possible in every case.

-Bayliss has successfully defended major fraud charges involving amounts in excess of $200,000.*
+David G. Bayliss has successfully defended major fraud charges involving amounts in the millions.

 Offences of dishonesty can carry significant fines and other penalties including jail.
 Theft or fraud involving $5,000 or more is an indictable offence, which carries the most severe consequences.
 Charges involving amounts under $5,000 are summary conviction offences but can still result in substantial penalties in the event of conviction.